Local H-Principles for Partial Holomorphic Relations: Introduction

 What Gromov proposed was to find as many instances as possible of relations satisfying that principle.
 Gromov's insight was really deep since the principle has been satisfied by a huge number of relations.

-The method is always the same: isolate a particular, or not so particular, class of Differential Relations, and then prove that all of them fulfill the $h$-principle.
-The aim of this work is to generalize these methods to differential relations in holomorphic jet spaces of holomorphic fiber bundles.
+The usual procedure is as follows: isolate a class of Differential Relations, and then prove that all of them fulfill the $h$-principle.
+The aim of this work is to generalize this method to differential relations in holomorphic jet spaces of holomorphic fiber bundles.

 One step in this direction was recently given by Forstneri\v{c} in \cite{Forstneric2020}.
 There it is proved that given a formal holomorphic contact form on a Stein manifold $X$, there exists a homotopy of formal holomorphic contact forms that starts on the original solution and terminates on a form that is a holonomic contact form inside a Stein domain $\Omega\subset X$ diffeotopic to $X$.
 Other similar results where proved by Forstneri\v{c} and Slappar in \cite{ForstericSlapar} for holomorphic immersions and submersions.
+Those results follow the following steps: \begin{enumerate} \item Formulate a holomorphic partial differential relation. \item Restrict to a totally real submanifold and check if you can find $h$--principles with classical methods (like convex integration). \item Extend the $r$--jet found over the totally real submanifold to a holomorphic $r$--jet using the Cauchy-Riemann condition to fix the holomorphic $r$--jet in the normal direction. \item Approximate it by a section that is holomorphic in a tubular neighborhood of the totally real submanifold. \item Do the previous steps inductively in each cell of a Lagrangian skeleton of your former Stein manifold. \end{enumerate}

-In this article we broaden Forstneri\v{c}'s results to general differential relations in holomorphic jet spaces of holomorphic vector bundles (Theorem \ref{Theorem: Main Theorem for arbitrary type Stein manifolds.
-Version that preserves holonomy in proper sets.}) or even in jet spaces of general holomorphic fiber bundles (Remark \ref{Remark: Main theorems work for general fiber bundles.}).
-In the case of Riemann surfaces or Stein manifolds of finite type\footnote{We say that a Stein manifold $B$ has finite type if there exists a plurisubharmonic exhaustive Morse function $\phi:B\to\RR$ with a finite amount of critical points.} we can write that results in terms of $h$--principles of germs of solutions over adapted skeletons of the manifold (Theorems \ref{Theorem: Main Theorem for finite type Stein manifolds.
-Version that preserves holonomy in proper sets.} and \ref{Theorem: Main Theorem for Riemann surfaces}).
+In this article we follow those steps to broaden Forstneri\v{c}'s and Slappar's results to general differential relations in holomorphic jet spaces of holomorphic vector bundles (Theorem \ref{Theorem: Theorem for arbitrary type Stein manifolds.
+Version that preserves holonomy in proper sets.}) or even in jet spaces of general holomorphic fiber bundles (Remark \ref{Remark: theorems work for general fiber bundles.}).
+We obtain our results introducing the realifications (Definition \ref{Definition: Realification}).
+That allows to obtain homotopies for a more general type of relations, not just the ones studied using convex integration.
+More precisely, if those realifications satisfy an $h$--principle obtained by any technique, then we obtain automatically an $h$--principle for the original relation.